dipcoat-image/finitedepth/doc/source/tutorial/tutorial.rst

 .. literalinclude:: config.yml
     :language: yaml

 You can notice that the file contains environment variable ``$FINITEDEPTH_DATA`` in paths.
 This allows us to load the sample data files included in the package.

-Running the following command will generate ``output/coat.jpg`` which highlights the coating layer region:
+Running the following command will generate ``output/coat.jpg`` which shows the coating layer region:

 .. code-block:: bash